Upton, Merseyside: Services

-Arrowe Park Hospital is barely a mile from the centre of the village, and includes an Accident and Emergency department.
+Arrowe Park Hospital is barely a mile from the centre of the village and includes an Accident and Emergency department.
 Upton is served by Upton Group Practice, a dentist and two opticians.
-Pharmacies in the village include Boots Pharmacy and Numark, as well as further pharmacies at Upton Group Practice and Arrowe Park Hospital.
-Upton is also served by several residential, care and nursing homes, one of which is situated at Upton Manor and another on Ford Road, as well as a recently built care home on Salacre Lane.
+Pharmacies in the village include Boots Pharmacy and pharmacies at Upton Group Practice and Arrowe Park Hospital.
+Upton is served by several residential, care and nursing homes, one of which is situated at Upton Manor and another on Ford Road, as well as a care home on Salacre Lane.

-Upton has its own Police station, which is a branch of Merseyside Police, and a Fire station which is a branch of Merseyside Fire and Rescue Service, as well as an ambulance station, operated by the North West Ambulance Service, at the nearby Arrowe Park Hospital.
-The village has a Jobcentre Plus, as well as a postal sorting office.
-There is also a driving test centre on Arrowe Park Road and two MOT test centres, one of which is on Manor Drive and the other being on Arrowe Park Road, next to the fire station.
-There are two petrol stations in the village, these being operated by Shell, which is a 24-hour business, as well as Sainsbury's.
-Both of these are situated next to Upton Bypass at Arrowe Park Road.
-Meanwhile, the Arrowebrook telephone exchange is situated on Church Road and serves approximately 25,000 residential premises and 686 non-residential premises.
+Upton has its own Police station, which is a branch of Merseyside Police, and an ambulance station, operated by the North West Ambulance Service, at the nearby Arrowe Park Hospital.
+It formerly had a fire station, which was a branch of Merseyside Fire and Rescue Service until its closure in 2019.
+The village has a Jobcentre Plus and a postal sorting office.
+There is a driving test centre on Arrowe Park Road and two MOT test centres, one of which is on Manor Drive and the other on Arrowe Park Road, next to the [closed?] fire station.
+The Arrowebrook telephone exchange is situated on Church Road and serves approximately 25,000 residential premises and 686 non-residential premises.
 The exchange is operated by BT.
 This provides ADSL and SDSL services, among others.

 The village once had several toll houses, only one of which now remains.
 The toll houses were used by passing travellers, during the 19th century, to pay for use of the turnpike.
 These were situated at the junction of Saughall Massie Lane and Old Greasby Road, at the top of Moreton Road, and the Arrowe Park Road junction with Arrowe Brook Road.
 This final toll house is the only surviving example.